After a long period of stable rents, low interest rates and low inflation, late 2023 is a very different place for landlords and renters alike.

-How will the Renters’ Reform Bill Change Rent Increases?
+How would the Renters’ Reform Bill Change Rent Increases?

-The draft of the Renters Reform Bill published on 17 May 2023 completely changes the way landlords can increase the rent.
+The draft of the Renters Reform Bill published on 17 May 2023 would completely change the way landlords increase rent.

-First of all, landlords will no longer have the option to agree a rent change informally with renters, or have rent review clauses in tenancy agreements.
-Instead, landlords will need to issue a Section 13 notice in a new format to be published on the GOV.uk website.
+First of all, landlords would no longer have the option to agree a rent change informally with renters, or have rent review clauses in tenancy agreements.
+Instead, they’ll need to issue a Section 13 notice in a new format to be published on the GOV.uk website.

-Landlords will need to give at least 2 months notice of a rent increase, and will only be able to increase the rent once a year.
-The rent in the notice will come into effect unless the tenant applies to the Rent Tribunal before the proposed rent increase.
+Landlords would need to give at least 2 months notice of a rent increase, and will only be able to increase the rent once a year.
+The rent in the notice would come into effect unless the tenant applies to the Rent Tribunal before the proposed rent increase.

-The Rent Tribunal will only decrease the rent if, as now, if the Rent Tribunal decides it’s above the market rent for the property.
-This means there will be no set rent cap in England after the Renters Reform Bill comes into effect.
+The Rent Tribunal would only decrease the rent if, as now, if the Rent Tribunal decides it’s above the market rent for the property.
+This means there would be no set rent cap in England after the Renters Reform Bill comes into effect.

 These changes seem very bureaucratic to me.
 Whilst I can understand why rent review clauses should not be included in tenancy agreements, I don’t understand why rents can’t be agreed informally, as now.
-I think it will look very officious sending one of these notices.
-I’ll chat to my renters before hand anyway, and propose the change informally, before confirming it in writing.
+I think it would look very officious sending one of these notices.
+I’d chat to my renters before hand anyway, and propose the change informally, before confirming it in writing.